andOrlando/rubato/README.md

 It supports luarocks, so that'll cut it if you want a really really easy install, but it'll install it in some faraway lua bin where you'll probably leave it forever if you either stop using rubato or stop using awesome.
 However, it's certainly the easiest way to go about it.
+I personally don't like doing this much because it adds it globally and I'm only gonna be using this with awesome, but it's a really easy install.

 ```
 luarocks install rubato